Chase-Hao/Hao_Portfolio/content/projects/Strategy/Main idea.md

 ### 4. Investor attention
 The Investor attention factor (Liu & Tsyvinski,2021)[1] is constructed by using open source(Google and Twitter).
-These two media paltforms provide APIs to extract them.
+These two media platforms provide APIs to extract them.
 * Google searches
 * Twitter post counts

 ### 5. Cryptocurrency momentum
 Momentum is also proved significant (Liu & Tsyvinski ,2021)[1].
-Some technical analysis method in the stock market are using momentum factor.
-I could refer to those methods to onstruct momentum factor in crypto market.
+Some technical analysis methods in the stock market are using momentum factor.
+I could refer to those methods to construct momentum factor indicator in crypto market.

 ### 6. Degree of disagreement